fdac18/news/Preliminary.md

 request as the work is still in-progress if you are stuck and want to ask a question – just mention `@audris` with the question to make sure I know to look at it sooner.

+## Initial setup: to be done by Aug 27 on or after Aug 24

 ## Configuring ssh